 This is a great ride for beginners.
 I like to start from the village and ride WEST through the underpass to the Whistler Golf Course, then through Whistler Cay following the signs to Rainbow Park.
 There’s lots to do at the park — playground, picnic tables, swim in the lake.
 The trails loop and circle and you’ll have fun exploring these mostly flat rides.
 For a good description of easy family rides check out whistlerbikeguide.com

-The new Whistler Valley Trail map makes exploring EASY !!!
+The new Whistler Valley Trail 2019 Map makes exploring EASY !!!
 Maps are posted along the route or pick one up at the Village Host kiosks on the Village Stroll or near the Olympic Rings.
+Link to all Whistler Maps.

 Whistler’s Hidden Gems Ride: When I take guests on a tour of the Valley Trail this is our route.
 I hope you enjoy it, too.